BroJac5246/BroJac5246/README.md

 🌱 I’m currently ~~learning Kotlin!~~ ~~_attempting to learn Kotlin but fighting with Android Studio_~~ **learning Kotlin for real this time!**

 📫 You can always reach me on Scratch, I'm [@jbthepig](https://scratch.mit.edu/users/jbthepig)

+🎨 I'm a big fan of Material You!
+I know it's controversial, but I love the large corner radii :D